cuteferret719-droid/Yaretzi_BlueStampPortfolio/index.md

 -What has been surprising about the project is the code tricked the polygraph into zooming into the line to have a better view on the skin activity rate.
 -what needs to be completed is making the lie detector as accurate as possible and to minimize the noise level.
--the challenges i've faced and overcame is the wiring overlapping
+-the challenges i've faced and overcame is the wiring overlapping eachother, having to rewire the whole set and testing different codes for the lie detector.
+-My accomplishments are

 # Schematics For Lie Detector